Jitterbit delivers powerful integration tools and services through a multi-tenant cloud integration platform called Jitterbit Harmony.

 - Provides a single point of contact, and also serves as the first line of defense against attacks on your network.

-- Supports end-to-end traffic encryption using TLS (previously SSL) on those networks that use secure HTTP (HTTPS) connections.
+- Supports end-to-end traffic encryption using TLS (Transport Layer Security, previously SSL) on those networks that use Secure HTTP (HTTPS) connections.
 When TLS is used, the TLS server certificate used to terminate client connections can be managed centrally on the load balancer, rather than on every individual instance.